Guest entry by Piotr R. Gajos, a Product Assessment Specialist at RiskCE

-I’d like to thank my colleagues from www.ExamineChina.com for inviting me to post a few entries on the “CE marking” topic.
-I liked the idea even more because of a mystery this topic still poses for a lot of people, which in case of importing goods from China can put a company at risk of huge expenses and troubles with an unwanted product.
+I’d like to thank my colleagues from ExamineChina.com for inviting me to post a few entries on the “CE marking” topic.
+I liked the idea even more because of the mystery this topic still poses for a lot of people, which in the case of importing goods from China, can put a company at risk of huge expenses and troubles with an unwanted product.

 I’ve been dealing with the topic of the EU “New Approach Directives” concerning CE marking and other issues for ten years, once by working in the Norwegian unit Det Norske Veritas, which deals with product and management systems certifications, and currently as a Product Assessment Specialist in the RiskCE consulting office.

-Machinery Directive MD 2006/42/EC,
+- Machinery Directive MD 2006/42/EC,

-Toy Safety Directive TOYS 2009/48/EC,
+- Toy Safety Directive TOYS 2009/48/EC,

-Medical Device Directive MDD 93/42/EEC etc.
+- Medical Device Directive MDD 93/42/EEC

-To sum up, EU’s New Approach system has been working for just twenty years.
+To sum up, the EU’s New Approach system has been working for just twenty years.
 Because of that, the directives and regulations concerning the products are still going through changes and corrections.
 Admittedly, all of the EU Member States have implemented the regulations in their laws, but Departments of Market Supervision are still being created and reorganized, and the “quality” of their work varies among different countries.
-The norms for many products haven’t yet been created, which makes it harder for producers to prove that their products meet the European standards.
+The norms for many products haven’t yet been created, which makes it harder for producers to prove that their products meet European standards.

 Following this theoretical introduction, I’m going to provide you with some more practical information about CE marking and product conformity assessment in my next few entries.